Want to learn more about this at Kettering Health?

-These issues are diagnosed by a thorough understanding of the patient’s history and a physical examination.
-Depending on the condition, there are several other tests that may need to be done, including X-rays, nerve conduction studies, and more.
+These issues are diagnosed by understanding the patient’s history and a physical examination.
+Depending on the condition, several other tests may be needed, including X-rays, nerve conduction studies, and more.

 After diagnosis, the doctor discusses treatment options.
-The severity of the problem is different for every patient, and each is treated case-by-case.
-In general, if there is nothing forcing an urgent surgery, the least-invasive treatment begins early.
+The severity of the problem is different for every patient, and each is treated case by case.
+If nothing is forcing an urgent surgery, the least-invasive treatment begins early.

 Treatment is based on the type and severity of the condition.
 Kettering Health Network orthopedic physicians do their best to avoid the risks associated with surgery wherever possible.

 “My general philosophy is to exhaust all non-surgical options first,” Dr. Dann said.
-“As a rule, simple solutions may be best, including medication, therapy, and activity modification.
+“Simple solutions may be best, including medication, therapy, and activity modification.
 Then you work your way up to more complex treatments and surgery if that is warranted.”